 A: I’ve experimented with liquifying this recipe with zero success!
 Adding a liquid like coconut oil just darkens the cocoa and you end up with a nice edible chocolate.
 Freeze it and you’ll have a chocolate bar.
 I recommend purchasing a liquid foundation from a natural brand.
-My favorite brand is 100% Pure.
-I use their Second Skin Foundation under my powder.
+My favorite brand is Ilia.
+I use their True Skin Serum Foundation under my powder.

 Q: I love your recipe so much I want to feature it on my blog.
 Can I do that?

 A. So glad you like the powder and I’m honored you’d like to feature Live Simply’s recipe on your blog.
 The content here at Live Simply is copyrighted so we don’t allow duplication.
 If you’d like to use a picture with a link back (recipe needs to stay here at Live Simply), please contact me here and we can talk.
 I love a good blogger shout-out and am happy to work with you so the recipe is properly featured with credit.
 Of course, feel free to share across social media or mention the recipe in a blog post with a link back.

 Just now having to make more after over a year and I think this is the best foundation powder I have ever used!
 Thank you so much for sharing your recipe!